This principle is about reducing consumption, reusing and recycling to achieve zero waste and zero pollution.

 - See what can be collected in kerbside recycling

-- Clean and dry rigid plastic food pots, tubs and trays can be taken to waste recycling sites, e.g. Castle Cary / Dimmer.
+- Some waste can be taken to waste recycling sites, e.g. Castle Cary / Dimmer.
 Details of what's accepted and not is here.

 - Wincanton Coop has a collection point for crisp and snack packets, bread bags, chocolate and biscuit wrappers, baby and pet food pouches, film lids, cling film and multi-pack film, pasta, rice, cereal and carrier bags for recycling

 - The nearest Terracycle collection points are in Yeovil and Shaftesbury.
 Join their Facebook groups for further details as they each collect different materials.
 All materials must be washed clean and dry.
 For items to be accepted it's important that they must match the product not the plastic, for example, bread bags.
 Any brand of bread bag can go in (as long as it's hdpe) but just because a pack of supermarket apples are packed in the same type of plastic, doesn't mean it can go in too.

 - Stretchy plastic, e.g. carrier bags, bread bags and vegetable bags can be put in a collection point by the entrance to Tesco in Shepton Mallet